 Applies to: Microsoft® Word® 2010, 2013, 2016, 2019 or 365 (Windows)

 In Microsoft Word, you can save lots of time if you can move around quickly in your documents.
 You can use keyboard shortcuts to jump to the beginning or end of your document and move up or down by page or paragraph.
 In this article, we’ve put together a great list of navigation shortcuts to help you be more productive with Word.

-Recommended article: How to Insert Built-in and Custom Fields in Microsoft Word
+Recommended article How to Keep Text Together in Microsoft Word

 Press Ctrl + Home to move to the beginning of the document.